-Credit risk management is carried out by the Bank's Management Board, its Chairman, special collegiate bodies of the Bank, and also by structural departments of the Bank and executives within their scope of authorities.
+Credit risk management is carried out by the Bank's Management Board, its Chairman, special committees, and also by structural departments of the Bank and executives within their scope of authorities.

 The Bank's authorized management bodies approve internal regulations that contain formalized descriptions of risk evaluation procedures and processes for provision and servicing of credit products.